ajmengistu/aim-and-fire/README.md

 # aim-and-fire
-A simple single player game implemented using a Free and Open Source python programming language library pygame.
+A simple single player game implemented using a Free and Open Source python programming language library, pygame.